pfalcon/picotui/README.rst

 =======

 Picotui is a Text User Interface (TUI) widget library for Python3.
-It is known to work with CPython3 and MicroPython (Unix version is officially supported for the latter), but should work with any Python3 implementation which allows to access stdin/stdout file descriptors.
+It is known to work with CPython3 and
+`Pycopy <https://github.com/pfalcon/pycopy>`_ (Unix version is officially supported for the latter), but should work with any Python3 implementation which allows to access stdin/stdout file descriptors.